wxjiao/wxjiao.github.io/_pages/openings.md

 # Open positions

-**Note: We currently don't have funding for additional PhD and postdoc positions.
-We can only welcome you if you have a fellowship.
-I'd be happy to support you after you apply to our group.
-Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]({{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf)).**

 We are always looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.
+However, we are quite selective and only have around 1-2 PhD positions every year.

 ### Current open positions